marushkevych/marushkevych.github.io/_posts/2014-03-14-browserify.md

 Also [here](https://groups.google.com/forum/#!starred/angular/ytoVaikOcCs) is interesting approach to decoupling from angular modules.

-Yet a better way to decauple is to declare compomemts as pure funcrions:
+Yet a better way to decouple is to declare components as pure functions:

 ```js
 function PhoneListCtrl($scope, $http) {...}